Design Contract vs. Letter of Intent: Which One Do You Need?

 What is a Design Contract?

-A Design Contract is ideal for clients who have a vision but do not yet have architectural or engineered plans.
+.
 This agreement allows our team to collaborate with you and design professionals, such as interior designers, to create a solid foundation for your project.
 The process includes:

 - Concept Development – We work with you to define your vision, functional needs, and budget.